jemalbrins/docs/analytics.rst

 **channel**

-This equates to the path of the section the project rolls up to.
-If you have a project that belongs under "news/local/breaking" the channel would be ``Chicago Tribune:news:local:breaking``, with colons replacing the slashes.
+This equates to the path of the top-level section the project rolls up to.
+If you have a project that belongs under "news/local/breaking," then the channel would be ``Chicago Tribune:news``, with colons replacing the slashes.

 **prop38**